 Revenue on certain larger contracts is recognized on a percentage of completion basis over the period from the commencement of performance on the contract to customer acceptance.
-The degree of completion of a contract is measured using the hours incurred to date compared to total hours expected to complete the contract.
+The degree of completion of a contract is measured using the costs incurred to date or milestones reached, depending upon the nature of the individual contract and the most appropriate measure of the percentage of completion.
 Losses on contracts are recognized as soon as a loss is foreseen by reference to the estimated costs of completion.